h1-the-swan/general_exam_jp/inputs/010-history_and_algorithms.markdown

 What follows is an overview of some of the many community detection methods currently in use.
 The overview follows the taxonomy laid out in a recent paper by Schaub et al. [@schaub_many_2017].
 The authors identify four different perspectives on the problem of community detection: (i) the *cut-based perspective*, (ii) the *(data) clustering perspective*, (iii) the *stochastic equivalence perspective*, and (iv) the *dynamical perspective*.
 The different perspectives represent different approaches to the problem, often with different kinds of data, different methods, and different goals.
 They also represent to some degree the different research communities that have been working on the problem.

 \TODO{Add a note about how this might not be the only way to classify the problem space, but it is one way.
+It does not divide the methods cleanly, but neither do other classification.
+This is maybe because there are so many connections between methods.
 Link to discussion in the evaluation section on the need for splitting the problem up.}

 ## The cut-based perspective